TIBCOSoftware/snappydata/docs/install/setting_up_cluster_on_amazon_web_services.md

 !!!
 Note
 	TIBCO has not yet made an AMI of TIBCO ComputeDB available on AWS.
 This page will be updated after that is made available.

-You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using the AMIs of earlier version of SnappyData (1.0.2.1).
+You can launch a TIBCO ComputeDB cluster on Amazon EC2 instance(s) using the AMIs of earlier version of TIBCO ComputeDB (1.0.2.1).
 For more information on launching an EC2 instance, refer to the [AWS documentation](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html).
 This section covers the following: